maestrooo/metaobject-repository/README.md

+> DISCLAIMER: This repository is currently only for doing some experiments.
+I am not yet 100% convinced on the approach here, and I am experimenting various other approaches to interact with metaobjects.

 # Metaobject Repository Documentation

 Welcome to the documentation for **Metaobject Repository**, a fully-typed abstraction layer for working with [Shopify metaobjects](https://shopify.dev/docs/custom-data/metaobjects).
 The library helps you managing definitions (both metaobjects and metafields), metaobjects, metafields and storefront access tokens.